Church of the Good Shepherd (Anglican) [Relocated]

 Lot 22 DP 224 (CT WN117/96), Wellington Land District

 Tinui township is situated east towards the coast from Masterton, along Masterton-Castlepoint Road.
 Upon entering Tinui this road becomes Blackhill Road, and Manawa Road travels north at the intersection of these two roads and Charles Street.
 Church of the Good Shepherd is approximately 250 metres from this intersection, on the east side of Manawa Road.
+In 2019 the church was relocated to 7 Blackhill Road.

 The first Anglican services in the vicinity of Tinui were undertaken by the Church Missionary Society at Castlepoint in 1843, when the ship that Archdeacon William Williams and William Colenso were travelling on was forced to shelter there.
 Prior to the 1880s, when better road and rail access to Wellington was established which connected eastern Wairarapa farms and small service centre settlements, coastal ports like that at Castlepoint were essential for communications and trade.
 The lack of access hindered colonial settlement, however in the mid-1850s the land between the Whareama and Tinui rivers was purchased by the Crown from the Ngati Kahungunu and Rangitane people, soon to be on-sold to European settlers.
 Tinui (also sometimes referred to as Te Nui), meaning many or large cabbage trees, was established as a farming service town from the 1860s.
 By the 1870s this small town was replete with all the facilities one would expect, like churches, a school, a post office and other public buildings, as well as businesses such as blacksmiths and saddlers, cake shops and hotels.